-- 9.1 The College Group will not tolerate any harassment or victimisation of workers who make disclosures.
-If, at any stage of this procedure a worker feels that they are being subject to informal pressures, bullying or harassment due to making a disclosure, they should raise this matter, in writing, to the Principal, the Director of People and Culture or the Company Secretary and Head of Governance. - 9.2 A worker making a disclosure may want to confidentially request counselling or other support.
+- 9.1 The College will not tolerate any harassment or victimisation of workers who make disclosures.
+If, at any stage of this procedure a worker feels that they are being subject to informal pressures, bullying or harassment due to making a disclosure, they should raise this matter, in writing, to the Principal, the Director of People and Culture or the Company Secretary. - 9.2 A worker making a disclosure may want to confidentially request counselling or other support.
 Any such request for counselling or support services should be addressed to the Director of People and Culture.
 Such a request would be treated in confidence. - 9.3 Workers can also contact the charity Protect for confidential advice on whistleblowing issues.
 Contact details are as follows:

-The Green House 244-254 Cambridge Heath Road London E2 9DA
+The Green House

+244-254 Cambridge Heath Road

+London E2 9DA

-Whistleblowing Advice Line: 020 3117 2520, http://www.pcaw.org.uk
+Whistleblowing Advice Line: 020 3117 2520, Contact us - Protect - Speak up stop harm (protect-advice.org.uk)